meco-group/omg-tools/readme.md

     `>> sudo python setup.py install`

 ## How does it work?
-The best way to get started with the toolbox is by studying the examples map, and more in particular the file `tutorial_example.py`.
+The best way to get started with the toolbox is by studying the examples directory, and more in particular the file `tutorial_example.py`.
 This file provides a well-documented overview of the basic functionality of the toolbox.